RamadhanIY/blur-or-bokeh/README.md

 The dataset for this project is sourced from:
 - **Kaggle**: Various image datasets containing both blurred (motion blurred and gaussian blurred) and bokeh images.
 - **HuggingFace**: Bokeh images used to complement the dataset, and create the blurred manually using opencv (https://huggingface.co/datasets/comHannah/bokeh-dataset)

+You can download the dataset from [this link](https://drive.google.com/drive/folders/1SvxvGQZQIzZqO3B4sZTCXbatnC-wZIuF?usp=sharing)

 ## Model Architecture